mdgeorge4153/jamcircle/README.md

 automatically jump to the end of the line when it is their turn for a solo.

-This software is currently just a prototype; to run it, you need to install quasar, and run quasar dev -o.
+This software is currently just a prototype; to run it, you need to install a bunch of npm packages, run the main server using npm run dev, and run the frontend server using quasar dev.

 Future ideas
 ============